 The CSN lawsuit alleges that, under applicable Brazilian laws and rules, the acquirers were required to launch a tagalong tender offer to all non-controlling holders of Usiminas' ordinary shares for a price per share equal to 80% of the price per share paid in such acquisition, or BRL28.8, and seeks an order to compel the acquirers to launch an offer at that price plus interest.
 If so ordered, the offer would need to be made to 182,609,851 ordinary shares of Usiminas not belonging to Usiminas' control group, and Confab would have a 17.9% share in that offer.
 On September 23, 2013, the first instance court dismissed the CSN lawsuit, and on February 8, 2017, the court of appeals maintained the understanding of the first instance court.
-On March 6, 2017, CSN filed a motion for clarification against the decision of the Court of Appeals of São Paulo, which was rejected on July 19, 2017.
 On August 18, 2017, CSN filed an appeal to the Superior Court of Justice seeking the review and reversal of the decision issued by the Court of Appeals.
 On March 5, 2018, the court of appeals ruled that CSN's appeal did not meet the requirements for submission to the Superior Court of Justice and rejected the appeal.
 On May 8, 2018, CSN appealed against such ruling and on January 22, 2019, the court of appeals rejected it and ordered that the case be submitted to the Superior Court of Justice.
 On September 10, 2019, the Superior Court of Justice declared CSN's appeal admissible.
-The Superior Court of Justice will review the case and then render a decision on the merits.
-The Superior Court of Justice is restricted to the analysis of alleged violations to federal laws and cannot assess matters of fact.
+Decisions at the Superior Court of Justice are taken by simple majority.
+On October 4, 2022, a 5-judge panel of the Superior Court of Justice began its process for rendering a decision on the merits of the case.
+The reporting judge of the panel voted in favor of granting CSN's appeal and ordering the defendants to pay damages to CSN; however, the voting on the case was subsequently adjourned to a future session to be determined by the panel.
+It is not yet known when the new session will take place or whether all the remaining four judges in the panel will express their votes at that session or seek further adjournments.
+At this time, the Company cannot predict how each of the other four judges will vote on the matter.